biocorecrg/ExOrthist/README.md

 ### Plot structure

-Homologous genes are plotted on parallel horizontal axis.
+Homologous genes are plotted on a parallel horizontal axis.
 Exons are illustrated as gray rectangles.
 The query gene is plotted on top of the others, with all its exons represented with the sequential genomic order and relative exon length.
 Exons in the target genes are vertically aligned to their homologous exon in the query species.
 The following plot is the one returned by the `exint_plotter.nf` test run:

 <br />